ardanlabs/gotraining/README.md

 ## Important Reading

 Please check out this page of [important reading](reading/README.md).
 You will find articles and videos around mechanical sympathy, data-oriented design, Go runtime and optimizations and articles about the history of computing.

-## Our Experience

-We have taught classes to thousands of students for over the past two years and all around the world.

-Our classes are perfect for both experienced and beginning engineers.
-We start every class from the beginning and get very detailed about the internals, mechanics, specification, guidelines, best practices and design philosophies.
-We cover a lot about “if performance matters” with a focus on mechanical sympathy, data oriented design, decoupling and writing production software.

-Look at our schedule: https://github.com/ardanlabs/gotraining#schedule

 ## Before You Come To Class